 Our core values and beliefs are intertwined in every lesson we deliver.

 Among these is the Active Transportation component, which I taught with Lisa Lind, AICP.
 This component is a three-part series in which we focus on Elements of a Walkable Community, Active Transportation, Advocacy, and Safe Routes to School.
 The lessons are bundled into presentations and activities that allow students to gain a better understanding of the built environment and inspire changes in their behavior and community.

 PowerPoint slide used by BEEP volunteers.
 Courtesy Walk San Diego.

 Lesson one focused on basic key terms like walkability and active transportation.
-We taught concepts using examples from the children’s homes and school environment.
-For example, in one of our activities we provide areal maps of the school and its vicinity.
-Using the concepts we exchanged, we opened the course up to discussion and allowed the 6th and 7th graders to visually express their ideas about their built environment, how it could be improved, and changes they had seen over time.
+We taught concepts using examples from the children's homes and school environment.
+For example, in one of our activities, we provide aerial maps of the school and its vicinity.
+Using the concepts we exchanged, we opened the course up to discussion.
+We allowed the 6th and 7th graders to visually express their ideas about their built environment, how it could be improved, and the changes they had seen over time.
 This allowed the lesson to segue from understanding concepts of the built environment to advocacy and possible solutions.

 Lesson two continued with active transportation concepts and how unsightly or unsafe streets could be improved to encourage pedestrian safety and activities.
-We allowed students to think of ideas for crosswalk designs, median implementation, and other complete streets concepts.
-The children were then encouraged to draw their neighborhood along with the concepts they experience or would like to experience to improve their neighborhood's livability.
+We allowed students to think of ideas for crosswalk designs, median implementation, and other complete street concepts.
+The children were then encouraged to draw their neighborhood along with the concepts they experienced or would like to experience to improve their neighborhood's livability.